containerbuildsystem/ansible-role-osbs-namespace/README.md

 - Sets up rolebindings for specified users, groups and service accounts

 For orchestrator namespaces (`osbs_orchestrator`):
-- reactor-config-secret is generated and stored in `osbs_generated_config_path` use osbs-secret to import it
-- client-config-secret is generated and stored in `osbs_generated_config_path` use osbs-secret to import it
+- reactor-config-map ConfigMap is generated

 Requirements
 ------------